Posted: February 19, 2017

 Below there are two videos the first showing the circuit reading two different pancakes and the second is a montage of what it took to make the pancakes.
 There is also full explanation and source code that can be assembled with naken_asm.

 Related Projects @mikekohn.net

 This is actually two videos concatinated into one.
 The first part shows the 14 byte pancake being read into the laptop computer.
 The second video shows the 8 byte pancake.
 The video is unfortunately very dark because the light in the room affects the ability to read data.
-There are ways to take care of that but I didn't see the point in putting that kind of time into a project like this :).
+There are ways to take care of that but I didn't see the point in putting that kind of time into a project like this.
 To view on YouTube: https://youtu.be/OQv__xn9_yE

 The picture above shows the pancake with the chocolate markings sitting on top of a circular piece of cardbard (not shown in the picture).
-The cardboard is mounted to a continuous rotation motor which is sitting a square cutout in the box.
+The cardboard is mounted to a continuous rotation servo motor which is mounted in a square cutout in the box.
 Above the pancake is a plastic straw with wires around it connected to a white LED and a light to voltage sensor.
 The straw is mounted with masking tape to a servo which also sits in a cutout in the box.
 At the bottom of the picture is the W65C265SXB board.
 Next to it is a breadboard with an Atmel ATtiny85 that interprets signals from the voltage to light sensor and sends the W65C265SXB board a 1 signal if the sensor is over chocolate and a 0 signal if the sensor is over pancake.
-A software glitch made me go with that more complex method of reading chocolate, there's more detail on that in the explanation section of this page.
+A software glitch made me go with that more complex method of reading chocolate, there's more details on that in the explanation section of this page.